5 Best Lawn Seed Choices for Pennsylvania Lawns

 Top Lawn Seed For Pennsylvania Recommendations

-• Survives summer heat and harsh winters
+• Tall fescue grass seeds for lawn that survive summer heat and harsh winters

 • Contains just the right amount of fertilizer to help your lawn succeed

-• Resistant to disease and drought tolerant
+• Lawn seed that is resistant to disease and is drought tolerant

-• Survives summer heat and harsh winters
+• Tall fescue grass seeds for lawn that survive summer heat and harsh winters

 • Contains just the right amount of fertilizer to help your lawn succeed

-• Resistant to disease and drought tolerant
+• Lawn seed that is resistant to disease and is drought tolerant

 Jonathan Green (10361) Black Beauty Keystone PA Grass Seed (Made for Pennsylvania) - Cool Season Lawn Seed (7 lb)